Don Fortunato

 Vincente Fortunato is fictional character appearing in American comic books published by Marvel Comics.
-An elderly crime boss affiliated with the Maggia and HYDRA, he is usually depicted as an enemy of the superhero Spider-Man, and a competitor to the Kingpin.
+An elderly crime boss affiliated with the Maggia and Hydra, he is usually depicted as an enemy of the superhero Spider-Man, and a competitor to the Kingpin.

 Publication history

 The character first appeared in Spider-Man #70 (July 1996), and was created by Howard Mackie and John Romita Jr.

 Fictional character biography

-Don Fortunato is a crime boss who took over a power vacuum left by the Kingpin's absence.
-However, his elder son Giachomo, also known as Jimmy-6, attempts to kill him before Spider-Man intervenes.
+Don Fortunato is a crime boss who took over a power vacuum left behind during the Kingpin's absence from New York.
+His elder son Giachomo is present at a meeting where Fortunato demonstrates his power.
+Fortunato intends to execute Tombstone and a group of civilians.
+Giachomo, horrified at his father's intentions, attempts to attack him with a gun.
+However, he and Fortunato are both stopped by Spider-Man (Ben Reilly) and Daredevil.

-After the Kingpin returns, Fortunato is attacked by Nitro and rendered comatose.
-After recovering, he obtains the Venom symbiote, but it rejects him and allows him to fall to his death.
+The Kingpin eventually returns to New York and re-assumes control of its criminal underground.
+Nitro attacks Fortunato on the Kingpin's orders, leaving him comatose.
+Giachomo is seen leading Fortunato's organization for several months afterward.
+Later, Fortunato obtains the Venom symbiote at an auction.
+Fortunato's younger son Angelo bonds with Venom, but it rejects him and allows him to fall to his death.

 In other media

 Don Fortunato appears in the Spider-Man DLC "The City That Never Sleeps" as the leader of the Maggia.